avsokol/zowe-profiles-manager/README.md

 # zowe-profiles-manager
 Zowe profile manager GUI.
 Specially for Broadcom ZOWE Hackaton.
-Zowe is an integrated and extensible open source framework for z/OS (a.k. a.
+Zowe is an integrated and extensible open source framework for z/OS (a.k.a.
 MainFrame).

 Current version manages only ZOSMF, SSH and TSO ZOWE user profiles.